By Fizzah Usama

 Double-check what you expect your volunteers and interns to do.
 It’s important to make sure that you are not inadvertently underpaying them and breaching workplace laws.

-10: Keeping up to Date
+10. Keeping up to date

-With HRA Cloud you can run reports on training and competency to determine which employee certifications have expired or are up for renewal.
+Inside of HR Assured’s HR software, you can run reports on training and competency to determine which employee certifications have expired or are up for renewal.

-11: Workplace Health and Safety – Hazards and Accidents
+11. Workplace Health and Safety – hazards and accidents

 Check any controls have been put in place and consider getting an independent review of your registers to identify any new controls or actions that may assist in improving workplace safety.